 To get out of cleaning a park as community service, Homer fakes his own death.
 When this results in the family's utilities being cut off, Marge puts pressure on him to reveal that he is alive.
 However, the spurious news of his "death" brings his long-lost mother - a hippie who is on the run from the law because of her activism against Mr. Burns - back to Springfield.

 Did You Know?

-Homer is seen sitting on the car bonnet looking at the stars in the night sky during the closing credits.
+During the closing credits, Homer is seen sitting on the car hood looking at the stars in the night sky.
 See more